• 24 hour numbers

 • Inspect your medical records and to request a copy.

-• A private and secure treatment area, within the capacity of MIT Medical to provide it.
+• A private and secure treatment area, within the capacity of MIT Health to provide it.

 • A clear explanation of the costs of your treatment.